-Comparing the simulated GSMF to observations at redshifts 5-7, we find a similar shape to the observational data.
-The simulation has a similar trend with mass to González et al. (2011), however, it is offset in stellar mass from Duncan et al. (2014).
-No break in the GSMF is visible, neither in the simulation nor in the observations, at these high redshifts over the mass ranges considered here.
-Hence, for redshifts above 5, a Schechter fit may not be an appropriate description of the data.
+shifts 5, 6 and 7, we find a similar shape to the observational data.
+The simulation has a similar trend with mass to González et al. (2011), however it is offset in stellar mass from Duncan et al. (2014).
+No break in the GSMF is visible, neither in the simulation nor in the observations, at